UkiDLucas/ADAS_AD_System_Architecture/ADAS AD System Architecture - Uki D Lucas .md

 The traditional approach of auto manufacturers, or as they are called in the industry, original equipment manufacturers (OEM), is to provide a **low-cost electronic control unit (ECU) per each feature**.
-This is to done to insulate model year-to-year upgrades, offer multiple vehicle price-level offerings and use different suppliers.
+This is to done to enable and insulate model year-to-year upgrades, offer multiple vehicle price-level offerings and use different suppliers.

 The recent tendency in the market is to combine many of these into more powerful Domain Controller that host multiple features which are **designed based on the safety level desired**.

-The manufacturers start realizing that **users expect frequent software upgrades over-the-air (OTA)**, which is easier with a single unit.
+The manufacturers start realizing that **users expect frequent over-the-air (OTA) software upgrades **, which is easier with a single unit.

 It is easier to find place for a single domain controller than 10 different ECUs.

 It is cheaper to manufacture a single unit.

 A single unit draws less current.

 It is also easier to design the cooling which is a big factor in automotive.

 In this book I will explore a **Domain Controller that meets safety levels up to L2 of autonomy** and then analyze the design of **L3+ based on the Tesla design** as that is the only one that is publicly available at this time.